Skip to content

 Introduction

 The a5hash() function available in the a5hash.h file implements a fast 64-bit hash function, designed for hash-table, hash-map, and bloom-filter uses.
-Function's code is portable, cross-platform, scalar, zero-allocation, is header-only, inlineable C (C++ compatible).
-Compatible with 32-bit platforms, but the use there is not recommended due to a lacking performance.
+The function's code is portable, cross-platform, scalar, zero-allocation, and is header-only, inlineable C (C++ compatible).
+Provided 64-bit and 128-bit hash functions of the a5hash family are compatible with 32-bit platforms, but the use of them there is not recommended due to lacking performance.
+On 32-bit platforms it is recommended to use the available a5hash32() function which provides a native 32-bit compatibility, if 32-bit hash values are enough.

-This function features a very high hashing throughput for small strings/messages (about 11 cycles/hash for 0-64-byte strings).
-The bulk throughput is, however, only moderately fast (10-15 GB/s), and that is for a purpose...
+This function features a very high hashing throughput for small strings/messages (about 11 cycles/hash for 0-64-byte strings, hashed repeatedly on Zen5).
+The bulk throughput is, however, only moderately fast (15 GB/s on Ryzen 9950X), and that is for a purpose...
 All newest competing "fast" hash functions try to be fast both in common keyed string hash-maps, and in large data hashing.
 In most cases, this is done for the sake of better looks in benchmarks as such hash functions rarely offer streamed hashing required for large data or file hashing...

-a5hash was designed to be "ultimatively" fast only for common string/small key data hash-maps and hash-tables, by utilizing "forced inlining" feature present in most modern C/C++ compilers: this is easily achievable since in compiled binary form, a5hash is very small - 360-400 bytes, depending on compiler.
-Moreover, if the default seed (0) is used, or if a constant-size data is being hashed, this further reduces the code size and increases the hashing throughput.
+a5hash was designed to be ultimately fast only for common string/small key data hash-maps and hash-tables, by utilizing "forced inlining" feature present in most modern C/C++ compilers: this is easily achievable since in compiled binary form, a5hash is very small - about 300-400 bytes, depending on compiler and architecture.
+Moreover, if the default seed (0) is used, or if a constant-sized data is being hashed, this further reduces the code size and increases the hashing throughput.

 a5hash produces different hashes on big- and little-endian systems.
-This is a deliberate design choice, to narrow down the scope of uses to run-time hashing.
-If you need a reliable and fast hash function for files, with portable hashes, the komihash is a great choice.
+This is a deliberate design choice, to narrow down the scope of uses to run-time hashing and embedded storage since endianness-correction usually imposes a 20% performance penalty.
+If you need a reliable and fast hash function for files, with portable hashes, komihash is a great choice.

 In overall, a5hash achieves three goals: ultimate speed at run-time hashing, very small code size, and use of a novel mathematical construct.
-Compared to most, if not all, existing hash functions, a5hash does not use accumulators: the 128-bit result of multiplication is used directly as input on the next iteration.
-It is most definite that mathematics does not offer any simpler way to perform hashing than that.
-Also, compared to fast "unprotected" variants of wyhash and rapidhash, a5hash has no elevated risk of "blinding multiplication" happening.
+Compared to most, if not all, existing hash functions, a5hash does not use accumulators nor "compression" of state variables: the 128-bit result of multiplication is used directly as input on the next iteration.
+It is most definitive that mathematics does not offer any simpler way to perform high-quality hashing than that.

 This function passes all SMHasher and SMHasher3 tests.
-The function was also tested with the xxHash collision tester at various settings, with the collision statistics meeting the expectations.
+The function was also tested with the xxHash collision tester at various settings, with the collision statistics satisfying the expectations.

 Usage